 Today, brands are putting a premium on loyalty, but many have yet to fully understand what elements of their business can positively impact this.
 Identifying the key drivers of loyalty through data means using a scientific approach to analysis, which we feel can lead to a much greater understanding of our clients’ wider business.

 Here comes the science!

-We use inferential statistics to identify a link between loyalty (a key question in the customer survey) and any number of other variables across our Clients business.
-This methodology, for example, could identify if a customers’ propensity to repurchase (i.e their loyalty with the brand) is significantly correlated with the quality of service they experience through the Customer Relationship Center (CRC).
-The outcome of this particular equation would highlight the need to strengthen the core CRC service delivered, or continue with business as usual.
+We use inferential statistics to identify a link between loyalty (a key question in the customer survey) and any number of other variables across our client’s business.
+This methodology, for example, could identify if a customers’ propensity to repurchase (i.e, their loyalty to the brand) is significantly correlated with the quality of service they experience through the Customer Relationship Center (CRC).
+The outcome of this particular equation would highlight the need to strengthen the core CRC service delivered or continue with business as usual.

-But science behind loyalty doesn’t always have to mean numbers and equations!
-Customer verbatim is rich in information and when analyzed correctly, can highlight key influencers and drivers of both purchase and repurchase decisions.
+But the science behind loyalty doesn’t always have to mean numbers and equations!
+Customer verbatim is rich in information and, when analyzed correctly, can highlight key influencers and drivers of both purchase and repurchase decisions.
 And when fed back into the business, it can help brands become more proactive rather than reactive with their customer strategies.
-For example, in the automotive industry, feeding customer verbatim to engineering and marketing teams as well as Dealers can prevent future concerns from reaching the Customer Relationship Center.
-This continuous feedback loop is invaluable in allowing both Percepta and our Clients make positive business changes to meet the needs of the customer.
+For example, feeding customers verbatim to engineering and marketing teams and dealers in the automotive industry can prevent future concerns from reaching the Customer Relationship Center.
+This continuous feedback loop is invaluable in allowing both Percepta and our clients to make positive business changes to meet the customer’s needs.

-It should be the goal of every business to make life easy for our customers, to render the complex simple and deliver a frictionless experience.
-For us, the use of inferential statistics and verbatim analysis to fully understand the drivers of loyalty brings our Clients one step closer to delivering this and allows us to become true trusted advisors.
+Every business’s goal should be to make life easy for our customers, rendering the complex simple and delivering a frictionless experience.
+For us, the use of inferential statistics and verbatim analysis to fully understand the drivers of loyalty brings our clients one step closer to delivering this and allows us to become true trusted advisors.